rdcoletta/meffs_networks/README.md

 done
 ```

-> Based on preliminary testing, using a more stringent CV cutoff resulted in better scale-free topology fit.
-Also, Z-score and no normalization yield the same results here and in my preliminary tests, so I'll just run `minmax`- and `zscore`-normalized data.

 ### Step 3.
 Build the network

-Depending on how the marker effects were calculated, I will need to use different powers as the soft threshold for WGCNA (`20` for rrblup model and `24` for gwas model).
-Despite being different, both of them are much higher powers that what's tipically used in gene co-expression networks, suggesting that building marker effects networks will require tuning additional parameters downstream the pipeline.
+I will use power of `24` as the soft threshold for WGCNA as it seems to have a good fit for all normalization and model effect scenarios.
+It's worth noting that this is a much higher power than what's tipically used in gene co-expression networks, suggesting that building marker effects networks will require tuning additional parameters downstream the pipeline.
 The `scripts/build_meff_network.R` builds the network for a given soft threshold.

 ```bash
 # trait to build network